-Have you ever purchased an expensive audio interface, and you were so excited to try it out and create all sorts of stuff with it, only to find out it’s not compatible with your MAC?
+Have you ever purchased an expensive audio interface and were so excited to try it out and create all sorts of stuff with it, only to find out it’s not compatible with your MAC?

-If you’re someone who creates music, and that’s not your definition of heartbreak, then we don’t know what is.
+If you create music, and that’s not your definition of heartbreak, then I don’t know what is.

-That’s why we came up with this guide – so you can save time and focus on producing some great music instead.
+I understand the struggle, and that’s why I came up with this guide – so you can save time and focus on producing some great music instead.

 Continue reading to discover the best audio interface for your MAC!